Alien Throne

 Number of Other Photographers to Expect

-I have been to this location 3 times (each time in the winter/spring) and have never seen another person at Alien Throne.
+I have been to this location several times (each time in the winter/spring) and have not seen others at the Alien Throne.
 However, other folks were in the Ah-Shi-Sle-Pah and Valley of Dreams areas.
 With that being said, the best place to take this shot can only accommodate 2 to 4 photographers.

 Weather